8luen8/hbqt-lite/README.md

 ## Credits

 ### Pritpal Bedi
-a student of software analysis & concepts
+A student of software analysis & concepts

-## TODO
+## Samples Folder

 ### Add Samples Folder
+Add qMainWindow Samples
-Will have samples to use hbqt classes/objects
+You are invited to send your samples using hbqt classes/objects